-The ATON System uses multi-laser optical spectroscopy to quantify molecules
+The ATON System uses optical spectroscopy to quantify molecules

-Unlike conventional lab tests, the ATON System does not use chemistry.
-Advanced lasers excite the molecules in the sample.
+Laser light causes the molecules in the sample to vibrate.
 Sensors collect molecular signatures from scattered light.
-The software reports the concentrations of each target in the test panel.
-Real-time results inform personalized treatment decisions for better outcomes, improved patient satisfaction and reduced costs.
+The software reports the concentrations of each target in the multiplex test panel.
+Rapid results inform experimental design.

 Atonarp plans to develop tests to assess patients with symptoms of heart attack.